takeshibaconsuzuki/structlog/README.md

 This project aims to be a drop-in replacement for spdlog.
-Everything should work exactly the same with the following exception: the default formatter has been changed to `JSONFormatter`.
+Everything should work exactly the same with the following exception: the default formatter has been changed to `json_formatter`.
 This means that if you have 1) not set a custom formatter and 2) have not set a pattern, then your logs should automatically start logging in JSON.